African Cats: Plot

 Some time later, the river has lessened.
 Kali and his largest son take advantage of it so they can cross and begin their assault on the River pride.
 They head towards the southern territory.
-Fang, upon seeing them approaching, runs for his life, but Layla does not back away – knowing that Mara could be killed should the assault succeed, she fearlessly attacks the rivals.
+Fang, upon seeing them approaching, runs for his life, but Layla does not back away – knowing that Mara and the other cubs could be killed should the assault succeed, she fearlessly attacks the rivals.
 Soon, the other lionesses, inspired by Layla's courage, join in the fight.
 Kali and his son are defeated and leave the area, though they remain on the southern side of the river.
 Victory completed, Fang returns, and life returns to normal for the pride as well.
 Layla has been injured ever further during the fight.
 Seeing that she might not make it, on a rainy day – which the lions take advantage of to bond with each other – for Mara's sake, she goes to her sister Malayka – who has cubs of her own – and reconnects with her so as to maintain a spot in the pride for Mara.
 Once she sees that Mara is accepted by Malayka, Layla slips away from the pride to find a quiet place to die.
 Meanwhile, hyenas approach Sita and her cubs, but the brave mother cheetah, having already lost two cubs to them, does not back away; sure enough, she attacks them fearlessly, not letting them anywhere near her cubs.
 Finally, the hyenas give up the fight and leave – Sita's bravery has kept the remaining cubs alive and free from danger.

-As time goes by, Kali reunites with his four sons.
-They later return to the River pride for another assault.
-Upon seeing them, Fang runs, never to be seen or heard from again – if he is to ever return again, he would be shown no mercy.
+As time goes by, Kali and his largest son reunite with the other three sons.
+Together, they return to the River pride for another assault.
+Upon seeing them, Fang runs away for the second time, never to be seen or heard from again – if he is to ever return, he would be shown no mercy.
 Kali takes over the pride and exiles Fang's cubs, including Mara – now a young adult.
 Her male cousins are seen as the number one threat to Kali and his sons, so they hunt them down.
 Seeing that they can no longer stay within their pride, the young males have no choice but to cross the river, even though its level has grown and it is infested with crocodiles, nonetheless, they reach land unscathed.
 The lionesses initially refuse to admit Kali as their leader, the wound of losing their cubs still far too fresh in their minds.
-Mara tries to live on her own and fend for herself, but she was banished before she was taught to hunt, and finds her first attempts at catching meals on her own, even small warthogs and especially big rhinos and buffaloes, humiliatingly unsuccessful & learns that there are benefits in belonging to a pride.
+Mara tries to live on her own and fend for herself, but she was banished before she was taught to hunt, and finds her first attempts at catching meals on her own, even small warthogs and especially big rhinos and buffaloes, humiliatingly unsuccessful and learns that there are benefits in belonging to a pride.
 Meanwhile, Sita & her cubs follow the gazelle herds to the River Pride's domain, where they settle down while getting into a feud with the River Pride.